DCEM: A deep complementary energy method for solid mechanics: Method

-where $NN_{p}$ is the particular solution network only satisfying the non-homogeneous force boundary condition as $\boldsymbol{x}$ at the force boundary condition; $NN_{g}$ is the generalized network (no special requirement like particular solution network and basis function network $NN_{b}$), and $NN_{b}$ is the basis function network associated with different stress functions, which we will explain below.
-The three types are analogous to boundary networks, generalized networks, and distance networks, respectively, of admissible displacement fields in \citet{PINNstrong_form_in_elastodynamics, complex_PINN_a_method_to_construct_admissible_function, admissible_in_PINN_energy_form}.
+where $NN_{p}$ is the particular solution network only satisfying the non-homogeneous force boundary condition as $\boldsymbol{x}$ at the force boundary condition; $NN_{g}$ is the generalized network, which is an unconstrained neural network, because the construction of the admissible stress functions in \Cref{eq:distance funciton of the admissible stress function} can satisfy the boundary constraints. $NN_{b}$ is the basis function network related to different stress functions such as the Airy and Prandtl stress functions.
+The three types are analogous to boundary networks, generalized networks, and distance networks, respectively, of admissible displacement fields in \cite{PINNstrong_form_in_elastodynamics, complex_PINN_a_method_to_construct_admissible_function, admissible_in_PINN_energy_form}.
 It is worth noting that distance networks are a special case of basis function networks.
-Generally speaking, any function can be used as the distance function as long as the distance function is zero at the given displacement boundary in the admissible displacement field.
-Thus, the distance function is not unique, which will be discussed in detail in \Cref{sec:basis function}.
-It is possible to use the different distance function to construct the admissible field to decrease the approximation error theoretically \citet{DeepOnet}.
-In the Prandtl stress function, the construction of the admissible stress function is the same as the construction of the displacement field, and the difference between the construction of the admissible displacement and stress function is the different types of boundary we should consider.
+Any function can be used as the distance function as long as the distance function is zero at the given displacement boundary in the admissible displacement field.
+Thus, the distance function is not unique, which will be discussed in detail in \Cref{sec:Appendix-C.basis function}.
+It is possible to use different distance functions to construct the admissible field to decrease the approximation error theoretically \cite{DeepOnet}.
+In the Prandtl stress function, the construction of the admissible stress function is the same as the construction of the displacement field, while the construction of the admissible Airy stress function is more complicated than the construction of admissible displacement.
 The admissible displacement field should consider the Dirichlet boundary condition (the displacement boundary), while the admissible stress function should consider the Neumann boundary condition (the force boundary).
-But in the Airy stress function, not only the basis function is zero at the given force boundary, but also the normal derivative of the basis function is required to be zero at the force boundary, which is shown in \ref{sec:Appendix-C.the basis function in Airy stress function}.
+But in the Airy stress function, not only the basis function is zero at the given force boundary, but also the normal derivative of the basis function is required to be zero at the force boundary, which is shown in \Cref{sec:Appendix-C.the basis function in Airy stress function}.
 Compared with the admissible displacement field, the basis function in the Airy stress function has the extra condition that the normal derivative is zero, mainly due to the relationship between the stress function and the stress.
-As a result, the basis function is related to the different stress function. \begin{rem} Theoretically, there are many ways of constructing admissible stress function in theory, such as \Cref{eq:basis function of admissible stress function} (Coefficient function method) and \Cref{eq:distance funciton of the admissible stress function} (Basis function method). \Cref{eq:basis function of admissible stress function} is to construct many admissible basis functions fields (such as the orthogonal polynomials, i.e., Legendre polynomials, Chebyshev polynomials, periodic polynomials) satisfying the homogeneous boundary conditions in the given force boundary condition, then fit the constants in front of the basis functions. \Cref{eq:distance funciton of the admissible stress function} is based on the idea of distance function, but it needs to meet the condition that the normal derivative is zero additionally in Airy stress function, as explained in \ref{sec:Appendix-C.the basis function in Airy stress function}.
-Of course, the "omnipotent" penalty function method can also be used to construct the admissible stress function. \Cref{tab:The-different-methods} shows the different methods for constructing admissible stress functions. \end{rem}
+As a result, the basis function is related to different types of stress functions, such as the Airy and Prandtl stress functions.